• Skip to main content

 What’s the concern?

-When the patient’s risk for this scenario is considered high, it will be mandatory for them to take “prophylactic” antibiotics before their tooth extraction can be performed.
+When a patient is considered to be at high risk for this scenario, it will be mandatory for them to take “prophylactic” antibiotics before their tooth extraction can be performed.
 Especially in sequelae involving the heart, not doing so could be life-threatening.

-• Patients with certain cardiac conditions. – Mitral prolapse with regurgitation, damaged or scarred heart valves (like damage from rheumatic fever), some congenital heart or valve defects, hypertrophic cardiomyopathy, a previous history of bacterial endocarditis.
+• Patients with certain types of cardiac disease (heart conditions). – Mitral prolapse with regurgitation, damaged or scarred heart valves (like damage from rheumatic fever), heart valve defects, valvular heart disease, congenital heart disease, congenital heart defects, heart transplant, hypertrophic cardiomyopathy, a previous history of infective endocarditis (bacterial endocarditis).

-• Patients who have foreign objects that have been placed in their bodies. – Prosthetic (artificial) heart valves, heart valve repair with prosthetic materials (rings, cords), prosthetic joints (knee, hip, etc…), renal dialysis catheters.
+• Patients who have prosthetic devices (artificial objects) that have been placed in their bodies. – Prosthetic heart valves, heart valve repair with prosthetic materials (rings, cords), joint replacements/prosthetic joints (knee, hip, etc…), renal dialysis catheters.

-• Medical conditions that affect host susceptibility to infection. – Uncontrolled or poorly controlled diabetes, having chemotherapy or immunosuppressive therapy, end-stage renal disease.
+• Medical conditions that affect a person’s susceptibility to infection. – Some medical issues place a person at elevated risk for developing an infection.
+High-risk patients include those who have uncontrolled or poorly controlled diabetes, are undergoing chemotherapy or immunosuppressive therapy, or have end-stage renal disease.

 ▲ Section references – Hupp